 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Angela led Booz Allen’s most advanced data science R&D efforts, including in the areas of deep learning and quantum machine learning.
+Angela led Booz Allen’s most advanced data science research and development efforts, including the areas of deep learning and quantum machine learning.
 She is passionate about data science for social good and helped create the Data Science Bowl, a first-of-its-kind, world-class competition that solves global issues through machine intelligence.